lizzybrooks/python-possible/4-dictionaries.md

 **Dictionaries can contain any type, including dictionaries and lists**

-2. Add additional information about each person in your dictionary (you will have to talk with each other).
+2. Combine all the dictionaries into a single dictionary with nested dictionaries (you will have to talk with each other).
+Feel free to add additional information.

     person = {
       "first_name": "Karl",